ejkreboot/svelteauth/README.md

 * Any routes added under /src/routes/protected/admin are (...) only accessible by users of the "admin" group.
 * init-users.js script is provided to create the database and Users table and generate some demo users.
 * Built with 'pico.css' to keep it simple but not too painful on the eyes
+* Includes email validation of new users
+* Includes email validation of password reset

 ## Usage